 Bribes are “anything of value” intended to secure an improper advantage or otherwise inappropriately influence the recipient.
 This means anything that is valued by the person that someone is attempting to influence—whether or not it has any commercial value.
 It does not matter whether the thing of value is funded by Accenture, a third party or from the employee’s own personal resources.
 Merely offering something of value can violate the law, whether or not it is actually accepted or a benefit is received.

-Under anticorruption laws, it is illegal to offer or give gifts or entertainment if done with a corrupt intention.
-A corrupt intention means that the goal in giving the gift or entertainment is to influence someone to misuse their position in order to benefit Accenture.
+Under anticorruption laws, it is illegal to offer or give gifts, meals, entertainment or travel if done with a corrupt intention.
+A corrupt intention means that the goal in giving the gift, meal, entertainment or travel is to influence someone to misuse their position in order to benefit Accenture.

-Before providing or accepting any gift or entertainment, apply our five gifts and entertainment criteria (5 G&E Criteria) to confirm that it is:
+Before providing or accepting any gift, meal, entertainment or travel, apply our five gifts, meals, entertainment and travel criteria (5 GMET Criteria) to confirm that it is:

 For a proper purpose and not intended to secure an improper advantage or otherwise inappropriately influence the recipient